viking2917/bookmap/README.md

 ChatGPT summarizes things more quickly than I can:

-> OpenStreetMap (OSM) is a global, community-maintained open dataset of geographic features—roads, buildings, boundaries, places, and more—that serves as a foundational source for many modern maps.
-Tools like OpenMapTiles transform raw OSM data into performant vector tiles, which can then be styled and rendered in the browser or native apps using MapLibre GL, an open-source map rendering engine derived from Mapbox GL.
-MapTiler builds on this ecosystem by providing hosted vector and raster tiles, terrain, hillshade, and style tools that are compatible with MapLibre, making it easier to deploy production maps without running your own tile infrastructure.
-Together with related standards and technologies—such as vector tiles (MVT), GeoJSON, sprites, glyphs, and style specifications—this stack enables highly customizable, scalable, and license-friendly web mapping, giving developers full control over cartography while avoiding proprietary lock-in.
+> **OpenStreetMap** (OSM) is a global, community-maintained open dataset of geographic features—roads, buildings, boundaries, places, and more—that serves as a foundational source for many modern maps.
+Tools like **OpenMapTiles** transform raw OSM data into performant vector tiles, which can then be styled and rendered in the browser or native apps using **MapLibre GL**, an open-source map rendering engine derived from Mapbox GL. **MapTiler** builds on this ecosystem by providing hosted vector and raster tiles, terrain, hillshade, and style tools that are compatible with MapLibre, making it easier to deploy production maps without running your own tile infrastructure.
+Together with related standards and technologies—such as vector *tiles* (MVT), GeoJSON, *sprites*, glyphs, and *style specifications*—this stack enables highly customizable, scalable, and license-friendly web mapping, giving developers full control over cartography while avoiding proprietary lock-in.

 Some nomenclature: *tiles* are small, fixed-size chunks of geographic data—raster images or vector features—served at multiple zoom levels to make maps fast and scalable, while *sprites* are compact image sheets that bundle many small icons and patterns (like markers, shields, or line textures) into a single file to reduce network requests.
 Vector tiles carry geometry and attributes that are styled client-side, enabling dynamic cartography, whereas sprites provide the visual symbols referenced by a map style for consistent rendering.